 Professor Akabawi has been an active participant in the local and regional business community as an ICT consultant and advisor to many institutions.
 He worked as the chief technical advisor to the national program undertaken by the Cabinet Information and Decision Support Center of Egypt for the adoption of IT within the Local Government system (the forerunner of the E-Government project).
 He was the ICT senior consultant for the Minister of Internal Trade during the period 1999-2004 and oversaw the development of the Trade Information Center.
 During his career, he has provided extensive professional consultancy services to many Egyptian and regional industrial and trading organizations for the development, use and adoption of ICT and information systems within their management and operational business processes.

 Akabawi’s current research interests span a wide spectrum.
-His expertise in the design, development and implementation of ICT infrastructures (both in terms of server farms, datacenters and converged networks) has been a main theme of research on the management of ICT.
+His expertise in the design, development and implementation of ICT infrastructures (both in terms of server farms, data centers and converged networks) has been the main theme of research on the management of ICT.
 The adoption and institutionalization of Enterprise Systems is another research focus.
-Professor Akabawi is also interested in studying the impact of proliferation of various ICT artifacts on the human agency’s behavior, particularly in developing countries.
+Professor Akabawi is also interested in studying the impact of the proliferation of various ICT artifacts on the human agency’s behavior, particularly in developing countries.

 Akabawi holds a PhD in Computer Science from the City University, London (1977), A Master of Science in Computer Science from London University (1973) and a Bachelor of Science in Industrial Engineering from Cairo University (1967).